Clastify logo

 Autotrophs and heterotrophs depend on each other at huge scale

 Photosynthesis maintains atmospheric oxygen.
 In oxygenic photosynthesis, water is split and oxygen is released.
-Without photosynthetic organisms, oxygen would not stay available in the atmosphere at the concentration aerobic organisms need.
+Without photosynthetic organisms, oxygen would not stay in the atmosphere at the concentration aerobic organisms need.

 Image